Julia-IO/Linguist_Portal/README.md

 During development, I discovered two issues after committing to GitHub.
 For both of these bugs, I opened and *issue* on GitHub so I could come back and properly fix them.

-- When editing a project as an admin, I wanted the previous info to populate.
+- When editing a project as an admin, I wanted the previous info to get displayed.
 For some reason, the Type of Project is not always displayed.
-- The default herokuapp.com of my projects directs by default to projects.html, but I'd like to to direct to login.html.
-I'm sure this is the stupidest of the errors, but I couldn't solve it on time.
-- I could access my app via the link https://botsi-manager.herokuapp.com/ but I got a message from Heroku: Your account has reached its concurrent builds limit.
-I guess given my Free membership, I have reach the established limit.

 ##### back to [top](#table-of-contents)